israel2rise/Ayobami_Data/README.md

 **Project Summary**

-The HR Dashboard Power BI project aims to provide a comprehensive view of the organization's workforce, focusing on key demographic indicators and promotion eligibility.
+The HR Dashboard aims to provide a comprehensive view of the organization's workforce, focusing on key demographic indicators and promotion eligibility.
 The dashboard is designed to enable stakeholders to make informed decisions related to workforce management, gender diversity, and employee career progression.

+Key Metrics:

+Total Employee Distribution:

+The dashboard presents an overview of the total employee count, providing insights into the size and composition of the workforce.
+Gender Distribution:

+The gender breakdown is highlighted with a clear visualization of the male and female distribution, promoting transparency and diversity awareness.
+Employee Promotion Eligibility:

+The dashboard categorizes employees into two groups based on their eligibility for promotion:
+Due for Promotion: Employees who meet the criteria for promotion, considering performance and tenure.
+Not Due for Promotion: Employees who are not currently eligible for promotion.
+Tenure-Based Analysis:

+The project incorporates a detailed analysis of employees with over 10 years of employment.
+This includes:
+The number of employees with 10 or more years of service.
+Specific insights into this long-tenured group's demographics and promotion eligibility.
+Visualizations:

+Doughnut Charts:

+Doughnut charts visually represent the gender distribution and promotion eligibility, offering an instant snapshot of workforce diversity and career advancement opportunities.
+Bar Charts:

+Bar charts showcase the total employee count and the number of employees with over 10 years of service, facilitating a quick comparison and identification of trends.
+Tables:

+Tabular displays provide detailed lists of employees due for promotion and those not currently eligible, with additional information on each employee's tenure.
+Interactive Features:

+Users can interact with the dashboard to filter data based on departments, teams, or other relevant parameters.
+Drill-down capabilities allow stakeholders to explore specific details about individual employees and their promotion status.
+Conclusion:
+The HR Dashboard Power BI project delivers a powerful tool for HR professionals and organizational leaders to monitor and strategize workforce management effectively.
+By presenting a visually compelling and interactive overview of employee demographics, promotion eligibility, and long-term employment trends, the dashboard empowers stakeholders with the insights needed to make informed decisions that contribute to a balanced, diverse, and thriving workforce.

 ![ANALYTICS_DASHBOARD](ANALYTICS_DASHBOARD.PNG)